 There are multiple opinions concerning what causes toxicity symptoms.
 Many experts believe the majority of those who suffer from mold toxicity really have an allergy to mold; however, the serious symptoms some victims exhibit cannot be attributed to merely an allergy.
 There is evidence that the chemicals of certain mycotoxins are directly linked to disease.

 If a person believes they have symptoms related to mold exposure, it is vital they go to the doctor.
 A health professional can verify if their symptoms are related to mold exposure, or if they can be attributed to another condition.
 If their symptoms are linked to the fungus, the person would need to limit exposure; this may mean living in another location until the problem is eradicated.

-Mold grows where moisture is present, and a person would need to remove all sources of moisture from their home to prevent the growth of mold.
+Mold grows where moisture is present, and a person would need to remove all sources of moisture from their home.
+This can prevent the growth of mold.
 Any leaks would need to be repaired, and a humidifier would be vital for limiting humidity in the air.
-An inspection by a reputable company would need to be conducted to identify the type of mold, and the best way to treat it.
+An inspection by a reputable company would need to be conducted to identify the type of mold.
+They can provide the best way to treat it.
 Any mold should, then, be removed, and the affected area would need to be cleaned and repaired.